freeCodeCamp/guide/src/pages/bootstrap/index.md

 (These are examples.
 You may want to check the <a href='https://getbootstrap.com/' target='_blank' rel='nofollow'>Bootstrap website</a> for the most up-to-date links)

+#### The Bootstrap Grid System
+The grid system is a mobile-first flexbox system for quickly building layouts of all shapes and sizes suitable on all devices.
+It’s based on a 12 column layout and has multiple tiers, one for each media query range.

+Bootstrap comes with predefined grid classes for your use in markup.
+See more details and examples here: https://v4-alpha.getbootstrap.com/layout/grid/#how-it-works

 #### More Information:

-Bootstrap has thorough documentation with many <a href='https://getbootstrap.com/docs/4.0/examples/' target='_blank' rel='nofollow'>examples</a> and an <a href='https://getbootstrap.com/docs/4.0/getting-started/introduction/' target='_blank' rel='nofollow'>HTML template for getting started</a>.
+Bootstrap has thorough documentation with many <a href='https://getbootstrap.com/docs/4.0/examples/' target='_blank' rel='nofollow'>examples</a> and an <a href='https://getbootstrap.com/docs/4.0/getting-started/introduction/' target='_blank' rel='nofollow'>HTML template for getting started</a> (this template only has script includes; it does not contain a set up of the grid system if that's what you're looking for).

 In addition, you can find both <a href='https://bootswatch.com/' target='_blank' rel='nofollow'>free</a> and <a href='https://themes.getbootstrap.com/' target='_blank' rel='nofollow'>paid</a>
 themes that build on the Bootstrap framework to provide a more customized and stylish look.